Ovid/git-workflow/README.md

 makes it dead easy for teams using git (and in our case, github) to work together.

-There are only four new commands to remember:
+There are only three new commands to remember:

-* `git hub $issue_number` (optional. create new branch based on a github ticket)
 * `git refresh` (rebase your work on top of the current default branch)
 * `git pushback` (pushes your changes to origin)
 * `git done` (cleanly add your branch back to the default branch)

+There is an optional `git-hub` command available:

+* `git hub $issue_number` (optional. create new branch based on a github ticket)

-Note: only the `bin/git-hub` command assumes you're using github.
+Only the `bin/git-hub` command assumes you're using github.
 The other commands work fine without it.

 # Assumptions